hectordani03/hectordani03/README.md

 👋 Hi there!
 I'm Héctor, a passionate Frontend Developer and UI/UX enthusiast based in Manzanillo, Colima, Mexico.

-💻 I specialize in building responsive, accessible, and user-centered web applications using React, Vue, Astro, and Tailwind CSS.
+💻 I specialize in building responsive, accessible, and user-centered web applications using React, JavaScript/TypeScript, Astro, and Tailwind CSS.
 I love turning ideas into interactive interfaces that are clean, performant, and scalable.

-📱 I also build mobile apps with Jetpack Compose and .NET MAUI, focusing on real-world use cases like logistics optimization, insurance management, and educational tools.

 🎨 My workflow blends design thinking with development — from wireframes in Figma to polished interfaces with code.
 I'm always exploring new tools, frameworks, and best practices in the frontend ecosystem.